masastack/MASA.Framework/README.md

 # MASA.Contrib

-MASA.Contrib is the best practice of MASA.BuildingBlocks
+The purpose of MASA.Contrib is based on [MASA.BuildingBlocks](https://github.com/masastack/MASA.BuildingBlocks) to provide open, community driven reusable components for building mesh applications.
+These components will be used by the [MASA Stack](https://github.com/masastack) and [MASA Labs](https://github.com/masalabs) projects.

 ## Structure